surmwill/recycler_unity/README.md

     // We might, for example, resume a paused async operation here instead of starting it all over again.
 }

+// Optional
 protected override void OnSentToRecycling()
 {
-    // Called when this entry has been sent back to the recycling pool
+    // Called when this entry has been sent back to the recycling pool.
+}

+// Optional
+protected override void OnStateChanged(RecyclerScrollRectContentState prevState, RecyclerScrollRectContentState newState) {
+    // Called when the state of the entry changes
 }
 ```